Commercial and Residential Glass Installer and Manufacturer Resource

 Learn More

-The outer glass layer adds to the strength and longevity of the window glass.
+The outer glass layer adds to the strength and longevity of the window.
 Polycarbonate sheets are more easily scratched than glass and don’t stand up to weathering nearly as well.
 Glass is also easier to clean than polycarbonate sheets, which means you don’t have to decide between strength and clarity when it comes to security windows.

 These thermoplastics are commonly used in place of glass to improve security and public safety.
 Polycarbonate – also known as Lexan – is 250x stronger than standard glass, while acrylic – also known as Plexiglass – is 17x stronger.